-An increased reliance on intermittent resources, such as solar or wind, will fundamentally change the manner in which the balance between supply and demand is maintained, will require new flexible generation to maintain reliability, and will require changes in how the NYISO manages the grid.
+An increased reliance on intermittent resources, such as solar or wind, will fundamentally change the manner in which the grid is supplied.
+It will require new flexible generation to maintain reliability and will require changes in how the NYISO manages the grid.

 In conjunction with reforms implemented to facilitate participation in the capacity from clean energy resources, the NYISO also pursued market rules to reflect capacity market suppliers’ contributions to resource adequacy more accurately.
 These new market rules will align market compensation with an individual resource’s expected reliability benefit to consumers.
 The groundbreaking proposal was accepted by FERC in May 2022.

 Is the role of the capacity market different now that the CLCPA is in place?

 The capacity market historically served as a signal to generation owners and investors on whether to keep existing generation in the market and whether to invest in new generation.
 The CLCPA creates strong policy-based incentives to invest in new supply.
 With out-of-market incentives driving investment, the influence of the capacity market on these investment decisions is more limited.
 Increasingly, the importance of the capacity market is in its signal to retain existing generation that will be needed to balance intermittent resources and support reliability.

 The pace of deactivations of existing, conventional supply resources is increasing in response to the DEC’s peaker rule, while investments in new supply are increasingly limited to non-emitting resources.
 This leaves potential investors in conventional supply technologies, even those with significantly lower emissions than generation currently on the grid, without a path forward to make such investments.
 The result is a risk that higher wholesale electricity market prices will be unheeded by asset owners and investors, leading to higher costs and further reductions in reliability margins.